Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/07_dragonking_thordan.en.md

 ## Mitigations

 This phase requires some mitigation planning.
-As a baseline, start with:
+To get the most use out of all the party's cooldowns, you'd do something like the following:

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>